gavieira/mitofree/README.md

   * [Biopython](https://biopython.org/)
 * [sratoolkit2.10.0](https://www.ncbi.nlm.nih.gov/sra/docs/toolkitsoft/)

 All of the above dependencies can be easily installed through [Bioconda](https://bioconda.github.io/).
-However, since Mitofree needs both Python3 and Python2 to run, manual creation of a conda environment for the package can be a little tricky.
-Thus, we encourage the use of the [***docker image***](https://hub.docker.com/r/gavieira/mitofree) to run this software.
+However, due to dependency conflicts (between Python 2 and 3, for instance), manual creation of a conda environment for Mitofree can be a little tricky.
+Thus, we encourage using the [***docker image***](https://hub.docker.com/r/gavieira/mitofree) to run this software.
 Even though this README has been written to be as accessible as possible, it is highly recommended to [learn a bit about docker](https://docker-curriculum.com/) if you're not familiar with it.

 ## Running Mitofree with docker: